FAIRmat-NFDI/nomad-docs/docs/tutorial/NOMAD_ELN.md

 ??? info "Input fields offered by the built-in schema *Measurement ELN*"
     - **name:** Automatically used as the entry name.
-    - **starting time** Allows entry of a date/time stamp for the measurement.
+    - **starting time:** Allows entry of a date/time stamp for the measurement.
     - **tags:** User selected tags to improve searchability.
-    - **ID:** A unique, human-readable ID for the process.
+    - **ID:** A unique, human-readable ID for the measurement.
-    - **location:** A text field specifying the location where the process took place.
+    - **location:** A text field specifying the location where the measurement took place.
-    - **description:** A free text field for additional information about the process.
+    - **description:** A free text field for additional information about the measurement.

     Additional subsections available in the *data* subsection include:

-    - **steps:** Define the step-by-step procedure for the material processing.
+    - **steps:** Define the step-by-step procedure for the measurement.
     - **samples:** Specify the samples that are being measured.
     - **measurement identifier:** Add unique identifiers for the measurement.
     - **instruments:** List the instruments used in the measurement.